 Patents as a proxy for innovation

 There is a strong link between innovations, patents and technologies.
 Innovations are the commercialization of inventions, i.e. novel technological solutions.
 To allow for their appropriation, intellectual property regimes such as patents, copyrights, trademarks, and trade secrets are used to protect different parts of firms’ proprietary knowledge.
-Herein, patents serve as temporary exclusive rights that allow their owners to exclude others from making, buying, or selling products and services that base on the patent-protected inventions.
+Among these, patents serve as temporary exclusive rights that allow their owners to exclude others from making, buying, or selling products and services that are based on the patent-protected inventions.

 With our multi-level education system, you can steadily increase your knowledge and experience in the fields of patent analytics, business value creation via patents, patent strategies, and more.

 The Innovation Analytics Academy partners with a range of acknowledged patent specialists, ranging from academic speakers to leading technology company representatives, and PatentSight experts.Learn more →

 Choose among various modes, locations (currently only online sessions are offered, on account of COVID-19 travel restrictions), and topics.
 Courses on various levels are available for everyone regardless of your previous knowledge and experience.
 Contact us to learn more.Learn more →

 The Innovation Analytics Academy is designed for anyone interested in patent analytics and the Business Intelligence Analytics Software.